StackAbuse/eureka-microservices-tutorial/README.md

 }
 ```

-This `@RestController` accepts a `POST` request, and deserialies its body into a `Student` object.
+This `@RestController` accepts a `POST` request, and deserializes its body into a `Student` object.
 Then, we're sending a request to our `data-aggregation-service`, which isn't yet implemented, as registered on Eureka, and we pack the JSON results of that call into our `GradesResult` object.

 Finally, we print the `student` instance we've sent as well as the `grades` instance we constructed from the result.